aws-samples/sagemaker-ssh-helper/IAM_SSM_Setup.md

 SageMaker component.
 To allow that the following setup is required:

 **1. Update your SageMaker IAM role (used with the `role` Estimator parameter)**

 a.
+Go to AWS Console -> IAM -> Roles -> your sagemaker execution role.

-Add trust relationship with SSM, so it will look like this:
+b.
+On the tab "Trust relationships", add trust relationship with SSM, so it will look like this:

 ```json
 {